s2mLab/pyScienceMode/docs/rehastim2_example.md

 ```
 # Import Stimulator class
-from pyScienceMode2 import Rehastim2 as St
+from pyScienceMode import Rehastim2 as St
-from pyScienceMode2 import Modes, Device
+from pyScienceMode import Modes, Device

 # Import Channel class
-from pyScienceMode2 import Channel as Ch
+from pyScienceMode import Channel as Ch
 from time import sleep

 #  Create a list of channels